Idan-Garay/HandyHome/README.md

-# CS3205_FinalProject
+# HandyHOme
 A web application for profile marketplace.
-A marketplace for service provider and service buyer where service providers can post their profile and their companions for the service buyer to know.
+A marketplace for Employers and handyman where a handyman can post a profile and their companions' for the employer to know.

 # Steps in using the application
 1. Start the server